-While an adjuster may be able to answer some of these questions, you may experience a difficult time getting in contact with your adjuster.
+While an insurance claims adjuster may be able to answer some of these questions, you may experience a difficult time getting in contact with them.
 A typical claims adjuster handles approximately 150 cases at a time.
 With such a heavy workload, it can be difficult to get someone on the phone that can help you.
 Sometimes, the break-in communication with your adjuster can be more strategic than just a workload issue.

 Insurance Adjusters Will Use Lack of Communication to Their Advantage

 Adjusters are also always aware of the statute of limitations on your claim.
-After an accident, there is a limit to how long you have to file a lawsuit to recover for your loss.
-If your claim has been ongoing for some time, adjusters may refuse to contact you in hopes that the statute of limitations of four years, beginning on the day of the accident.
+After an accident, there is a limit to how long you have to file a lawsuit to recover your loss.
+According to Florida Statute 95.11, most personal injury accidents have a statute of limitations of four years, beginning on the day of the accident.

 Insurance Adjusters Want You to Admit Accident Fault Regardless of Truth

 The adjuster works for the insurance company that you are filing the claim with.
 More often than not, this will be the insurance company of the individual who caused your accident or the “at-fault party.”
 Rarely - if ever - will you hear the adjuster handling your case admit that their insured is liable for the collision.

 Admitting liability on the part of their insured would likely result in the insurance company paying out a lot more money on your claim than they desired to.
 Not only will the claims adjuster refuse to admit that their insured was the true cause of the accident, but they may also take it a step further by asking you a series of loaded questions to get you to admit fault.
 Watch out for conversations like this: